adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+## Helper Functions
+Detailed descrption of each function is mentioend in this section of the code.
+It mentions the inputs, the functioning and output of every function used in the code.
+Video_Processing.py pythong file is also imported to implement the pipeline difined in the helper functions on the video

 ## Reflection
 ### 1. Camera Calibration
 The OpenCv functions cv2.findChessboardCorners(), cv2.drawChessboardCorners() and cv2.calibrateCamera() are used to calibrate the camera.
 The 20 images located in ./camera_cal are used as input for camera calibration.